-In April 2017, the Company received an interim suspension order related to the LI by the Brazilian Federal Court (the "Court").
-According to the order, the LI would be suspended until the Indigenous Study was completed by the Company and approved by FUNAI.
+In April 2017, the Company received an interim suspension order related to the LI by the TRF1.
+According to the order, the LI would be suspended until the Indigenous Study was completed by the Company with primary data and approved by FUNAI.

-In December 2017, the Federal Court of Appeals in Brasilia upheld the suspension of the LI until Belo Sun fulfilled the requirements of completing the ECI pursuant to the FUNAI protocols for Indigenous Studies.
-Following the decision, the Company commenced working closely with FUNAI and anthropology consulting firms to complete the ECI in compliance with FUNAI's protocols and the Court ruling.
+In December 2017, the TRF1 upheld the suspension of the LI until Belo Sun fulfilled the requirements of completing the ECI in accordance with the FUNAI protocol requirements and ILO Convention 169.
+Following the decision, the Company commenced working closely with FUNAI and anthropology consulting firms to complete the ECI in compliance with FUNAI's protocols and the TRF1 Court ruling.